Root Cause Analysis

 - Each member of the team has their own mental concept of the issue, turning the discussion into an unproductive argument.

 Neither result will help you solve the actual issue, so make sure everyone is clear on the problem before you begin your analysis.

 Finally, it’s important to measure the results of your RCA process in order to gauge its success.
 If the same incident occurs again, that’s your cue to perform a more in-depth analysis or make other adjustments to your process in the future.
 In the end, your RCA and other processes will be in a consistent state of improvement.

 Tip: Be sure to avoid common RCA mistakes during the process.

-RCA is a powerful process that enables the organization to identify the source of a problem.
+Root cause analysis is a powerful process that enables an organization to identify the source of a problem.
 Performing RCA processes effectively can significantly improve a plant’s performance by implementing correct solutions that last.